redcanaryco/surveyor/README.rst

     ./surveyor.py --deffile definitions/file-transfer.json

-Then open and review the default output file (survey.csv.
+Then open and review the default output file (survey.csv).

 You can also run using an entire directory of definition files in one shot: